Multilinear compressive sensing and an application to convolutional linear networks: Introduction

 and

 are sufficiently small, we have

 \end{TargStat}

 Considering a regression problem, the values $\delta$ and $\eta$ can be interpreted as the statistical or the empirical risk for the parameters $\overline h$ and $h^*$.
-The inequality \eqref{erug} therefore guarantees that the set made of the parameters leading to a small risk has a small diameter.
+The inequality \cref{erug} therefore guarantees that the set made of the parameters leading to a small risk has a small diameter.
 The features defined using such parameters are therefore stably defined.
-This seems to be the minimal condition allowing their interpretation.
-The condition on the family of functions $f$ is typically a condition on the topology of the network.
+This seems to be the minimal condition allowing the interpretation of the features.
+The condition on the family of functions $f_\hbf$ is typically a condition on the topology of the network.

-Notice that, in the informal theorem \ref{unformal-stat}, $\overline h$ and $h^*$ might have a different role.
-For instance, if we know that the input/output pairs have been generated using a particular $\overline h$ (eventually up to some error as modeled by $\delta$), then \eqref{erug} permits to guarantee that $h^*$ is close to $\overline h$ and provides a way to control the statistical risk.
+In \cref{unformal-stat}, $\overline h$ and $h^*$ might have different roles.
+For instance, if we know that the input/output pairs have been generated using a particular $\overline h$, possibly up to some error as modeled by $\delta$, then \cref{erug} guarantees that $h^*$ is close to $\overline h$ and provides a way to control the statistical risk.

 The existing stability guarantees \cite{Arora,arora2014provable,brutzkus2017globally,li2017convergence,sedghi2014provable,zhong2017recovery,MalgouyresLandsbergITW} consider this setting and describe both a network topology and an algorithm whose output $h^*$ is guaranteed to be close to $\overline h$.
 In this study, we do not make any assumption on the construction of $\overline h$ and $h^*$ and our objective is more modest.
 With regard to their objective, giving a necessary and sufficient condition of stability plays the same role as a complexity theory statement saying that a particular configuration is NP-hard.
 It rules out some network topologies.